• Skip to primary navigation

 Create a small space

 I kept my journal and books in my nightstand drawers when I first started.
-I realized that I loved dim lighting so I hung up small string lights and kept a candle on my nightstand.
-It was so, so simple but felt like my little reprieve from the world.
+I realized I loved dim lighting, so I hung up small string lights and kept a candle on my nightstand.
+It was so simple, but it felt like my little reprieve from the world.

-Create a small area for yourself that holds your items that relieve, inspire or soothe you.
-It will become apart of your self-care tool kit.
+Create a small area for yourself that holds your items and relieves, inspires, or soothes you.
+It will become a part of your self-care tool kit.

 Schedule it

-Sometimes I find myself alone in the house (kids and hubby gone) and I seize the moment.
-Most times though that doesn't happen and I have to plan for self-care time.
+Sometimes, I find myself alone in the house and seize the moment.
+Most times, though, that doesn't happen, and I have to plan for self-care time.

 I look for pockets of time.
 Where are your pockets of time?
-We all have them, we just have to let go of what our idea of self-care is and realize that it doesn't have to take long.
+We all have them; we just have to let go of our idea of self-care and realize that it doesn't have to take long.

 Let go of guilt

-The whole guilt debate really confuses me because I don't understand why someone should feel guilty for convening with their damn soul, but then I remember when I first started self-care and I felt so guilty listening to my toddler cry in the other room with my husband.
+The whole guilt debate really confuses me because I don't understand why someone should feel guilty for convening with their damn soul, but then I remember when I first started self-care, and I felt so guilty listening to my toddler cry in the other room with his dad.

-So I get it.
-But...the guilt will go away once you realize how much of a happier and loving person you become because of the self-care.
-Once I realized how I feel and act without self-care, I absolutely no longer felt guilt over taking time for self-care.
+So, I get it.
+But the guilt will go away once you realize how much happier and more loving you have become because of self-care.
+Once I realized how I feel and act without self-care, I no longer felt guilt over taking time for self-care.

 We have to encourage each other to take care of ourselves emotionally and mentally.
-For me I even argue that it's more important than physical health, because your mind is where everything starts.
+I even argue that mental health is more important than physical health because your mind is where everything starts.
 Physical health is directly impacted by mental health.

 Conclusion

-Let it be simple, drop any expectations you have and just check in with yourself as often as you can remember to.
-Once you begin, it gets easier and easier and then you being to crave it; it's as if this whole world seems to open to you because of it.
+Let it be simple.
+Drop any expectations you have and just check in with yourself as often as you can remember to.
+Once you begin, it gets easier and easier, and then you crave it; it's as if this whole world seems to open to you because of it.

 Jessica